eliemichel/AugenLight/README.md

 ```

 You can chose which compiler to use in the call to `cmake`, using the `-G` option.
 See for instance [`build-msvc15.bat`](build-msvc15.bat) to build for Visual Studio 15 (2017), or the other build files for `mingw` or `gcc`.
 More easily, you can also just run one of those scripts, it will even get git submodules.

+If Qt is not found, you can specify its location using the `-DQt5_DIR` flag when calling cmake,  e.g. `cmake .. -DQt5_DIR=C:/Libraries/Qt/5.12.2/msvc2017_64/lib/cmake/Qt5`

 Once CMake has run, you can build the project.
 You can do it in command line, from the `build` directory: